karlotness/adrt/docs/examples.coordinate.rst

 ========================

 The ADRT slope-height coordinates :math:`(s, h) \in [0, N - 1] \times [0, 2N]`
-and Cartesian angle-offset cooridnates
+and Cartesian angle-offset coordinates
 :math:`(\theta, t) \in [-\pi/2, \pi/2] \times [-1/\sqrt{2}, 1/\sqrt{2}]` are
 related by a simple geometric relation, depicted in the following diagram.
-The diagram shows the correspondence for quadrant 3, and the transform for the other quadrants are derived by flipping and transposing the image.
-In the Cartesian domain, the origin is taken to be the center of the image and the image is scaled to be unit square, so the image is viewed to be supported on :math:`[-1/2, 1/2]^2`.
+The diagram shows the correspondence for quadrant 3, and the transforms for the other quadrants are derived by flipping and transposing the image.
+In the Cartesian domain, the origin is taken to be the center of the image and the image is scaled to be unit square, so the image is viewed as supported on :math:`[-1/2, 1/2]^2`.